diegovillatoromx/logistic_regresion_model/README.md

      |_ data.csv
 ```
 1. Data Folder - It contains all the data that we have for analysis.
 There is one csv
-file in our case,
+file in our case:
    - Data_regression
-2. Src folder -This is the most important folder of the project.
+3. Src folder -This is the most important folder of the project.
 This folder contains
 all the modularized code for all the above steps in a modularized manner.
 This
 folder consists of:
    - Engine.py
    - ML_Pipeline
      - The ML_pipeline is a folder that contains all the functions put into different
       python files, which are appropriately named.
 These python functions are
       then called inside the engine.py file.